Jesus Endured the Cross

 The hope of our resurrection

 Jesus knew death would not hold Him captive, but that He would rise from the dead, bringing eternal life and the hope of the resurrection to us.
 You might be wondering what resurrection means?
-It means: to stand on the feet again or rise up as opposed to fall, also it refers to the resurrection of the body from death, return to life.
-Jesus' death and resurrection allows us to be born again, giving us the hope of bodily living with Jesus.
-Read John 14:1-3; Acts 2:24; 1 Corinthians 15:3-8, 20-22, 50-58; 1 Peter 1:3-5.
-Do these passages give you hope?
-Share some thoughts from them.
+It means to stand on the feet again or rise up as opposed to fall, also it refers to the resurrection of the body from death, return to life.
+Read 1 Corinthians 15.
+Does 1 Corinthians 15 give you hope?
+Share some thoughts.

-People in third world countries can go blind from cataracts because they have no hope for cataract surgery.
-Fortunately a few charitable organizations have started to go to these countries offering to heal people's sight.
+People in third world countries often go blind to cataracts because they have no hope for cataract surgery.
+Fortunately a few charitable organizations have started to go to these countries offering to heal peoples’ sight.
 The key for people to gain sight is obvious - to know this surgery exists and take advantage of it.
-Jesus is offering the hope of the resurrection, but some people don't know or believe God so they don't take advantage of His offer.
-You have a choice to take advantage of what Jesus has to offer, or to not believe God and live in hopeless darkness.
+Similarly, Jesus is offering the hope of resurrection, but some don’t believe that hope exists, so they don't take advantage of it.
+You can choose to believe Jesus and live out the hope of resurrection, or reject God and live in hopeless darkness.

 Jesus' resurrection has a magnificent hope to it, because it takes the ugliness of death and changes it to a joyous home coming in the most beautiful place – heaven.
 Look to Jesus and the wonderment of your resurrection, and you will find hope in life and in death.
-Read John 11:25-26.
+Read 1 Peter 1:3-5.
 Summarize this passage.

 To ponder: The God of the universe suffered for you to give you the hope of the resurrection.
 Do you feel loved?